Arrest in 43-year-old murder case stuns Wisconsin town

 "I said, 'You gotta be kidding me,'" Sankey recalled.
 "And then I told the wife and she couldn't believe it.
 'There's no way,' she said.
 'Ray down the road?'"

-Ray Vannieuwenhoven was his next-door neighbor — a helpful, 82-year-old handyman with a gravelly voice and a loud, distinctive laugh.
+Ray Vannieuwenhoven was his next-door neighbor — a helpful, 82-year-old handyman with a gravelly voice and a loud, distinctive laugh, the kind of guy who always waved from his car.

-The widower and father of five grown children had lived quietly for two decades among the 800 residents of Lakewood, a northern Wisconsin town.
+The widower and father of five grown children had lived quietly for two decades among the 800 residents of Lakewood, a northern Wisconsin town surrounded by forests and small lakes.

-Now authorities were saying he was a killer.
-They had used genetic genealogy to crack a cold case that stretched back well into the 20th century — a double murder 25 miles (40 kilometers) southwest of Lakewood.
+Now authorities were saying this man was a cold-blooded killer.
+They had used genetic genealogy to crack a cold case that stretched back well into the 20th century — a double murder 25 miles southwest of Lakewood.

-For nearly 43 years, Vannieuwenoven had lived in plain sight, yet outside detectives' radar.
+For nearly 43 years, Vannieuwenhoven had lived in plain sight, yet outside detectives' radar.

 It was just too much to be believed.
 Was the guy next door really a monster?

-Note: This story has been corrected to fix the spelling of Vannieuwenhoven in one instance.
-It had been misspelled "Vannieuwenoven."